TowerfallAi/towerfall-ai/README.md

 * Locate `TowerFall.exe` in the game directory.
 To find it, go to Steam, right-click the game and navigate to `Properties > Local Files > Browse...`

-* Download the mod from releases (TODO add release link), unzip all its contents in the game directory.
+* Download the mod from the latest [release](../../releases), unzip all its contents in the game directory.
 Make sure they are in the same directory as `TowerFall.exe`.

 * Make sure the game is not running, then execute `Patcher.exe`.
 This will overwrite `TowerFall.exe`.